redox-os/website/content/faq.en.md

 ## What I can do with Redox?

-As a general-purpose operating system, you can do almost anything on most devices with high performance/security.
+As a general-purpose operating system, you will be able to do almost anything on most devices with high performance/security.

+Redox is still under development, so our list of supported applications is currently limited, but growing.

 [Use Cases]